OpenElements/maven-smart-contract-plugin/README.md

 The plugin currently only provides the goal `smart-contract:compile` that will compile all smart contracts in `src/main/contracts`.
 The compiled files can be found under `target/contracts`.
-Currently the plugin creates the binaries (.bin) and the Application Binary Interface (.abi) for each contract.
+Currently the plugin creates the binaries (*.bin), the Application Binary Interface (*.abi) and a metadata JSON (*_meta.json) for each contract.
 Properties to configure the plugin might be added in future.

 ## Future versions